catherineluse/docs-format-conversion/docs-before/cluster-admin/cluster-access/kubectl/_index.md

 > **Prerequisites:** These instructions assume that you have already created a Kubernetes cluster, and that kubectl is installed on your workstation.
 For help installing kubectl, refer to the official [Kubernetes documentation.](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

 1. Log into Rancher.
-From the **Global** view, open the cluster that you want to access with kubectl.
+Click **☰ > Cluster Management**.
-1. Click **Kubeconfig File**.
+1. Go to the cluster that you want to access with kubectl and click **Explore**.
-1. Copy the contents displayed to your clipboard.
+1. In the top navigation bar, click **Download KubeConfig** button.
-1. Paste the contents into a new file on your local computer.
+1. Save the YAML file on your local computer.
 Move the file to `~/.kube/config`.
 Note: The default location that kubectl uses for the kubeconfig file is `~/.kube/config`, but you can use any directory and specify it using the `--kubeconfig` flag, as in this command:
   ```
   kubectl --kubeconfig /custom/path/kube.config get pods
   ```